So we’re back home and back to the daily routine and now its time to share some more of our holiday!

 We booked in and headed to our apartment and were suitable impressed.
-The resort is layed out in 6 plaza’s and a beach front.
+The resort is laid out in 6 plaza’s and a beachfront.
 Each plaza has its own pool and our plaza (Plaza De Sol) had a children’s play area.
-It is easy to navigate and find your way round the resort and everything is in close proximity however not on top of each other.
+It is easy to navigate and find your way around the resort and everything is in close proximity however not on top of each other.

 Our apartment consisted of 1 bedroom, a bathroom complete with a bath/shower and double sink area.
 Plus the compact but adequate kitchen and then the lounge which had a sofa bed, pull down bed, tv and dining room table.
 Then we had a little terrace which had an outdoor patio set overlooking the pool and plaza.